-The condensed balance sheet as of June 30, 2003 and the condensed statements of operations and cash flows for the six months ended June 30, 2003 and 2002 have been prepared by the Company in accordance with accounting principles generally accepted in the United States and have not been audited.
-Such financial statements reflect all adjustments that are, in management's opinion, necessary to present fairly, in all material respects, the financial position at June 30, 2003 and the results of operations and cash flows for the six months ended June 30, 2003 and 2002.
+The condensed balance sheet as of September 30, 2003 and the condensed statements of operations and cash flows for the nine months ended September 30, 2003 and 2002 have been prepared by the Company in accordance with accounting principles generally accepted in the United States and have not been audited.
+Such financial statements reflect all adjustments that are, in management's opinion, necessary to present fairly, in all material respects, the financial position at September 30, 2003 and the results of operations and cash flows for the nine months ended September 30, 2003 and 2002.
+Preparing financial statements requires management to make estimates and assumptions that affect the reported amount of assets, liabilities, revenues and expenses.
+Examples include accrued clinical and preclinical expenses.
+Actual results may differ from these estimates.

 These condensed financial statements should be read in conjunction with the financial statements for the year ended December 31, 2002 and the notes thereto included in the Company's 2002 Annual Report on Form 10-K. Interim operating results are not necessarily indicative of operating results for the full year.
 The condensed balance sheet as of December 31, 2002 has been prepared from the audited financial statements included in the previously mentioned Annual Report.